syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 📕 Summary
 ==============

-You've implemented a very simple way to track when a resource already exists.
+Now you have implemented a very simple way to track when a resource already exists! 💪🏿

 Different updates may require different actions.
 For example, adding a label may be simple, but changing image tags may require more caution.

-This tutorial will not delve into these nuances due to strict time constraints, but you should have all the tools to tackle these business cases as you reach them!
+This tutorial will not delve into these nuances due to strict time constraints.
+But with these basics should have all the tools to tackle these business cases as you reach them!